Elemento-Modular-Cloud/elemento-gui-1.0.5/README.md

 To get started with ElectrOS, follow these simple steps:

-1. **Download the Application**: Visit the [releases page](https://github.com/Elemento-Modular-Cloud/electros/releases) to download the latest version of ElectrOS for your operating system.
+1. **Download the Application**: Visit the [release page](https://github.com/Elemento-Modular-Cloud/elemento-gui-1.0.5/releases/tag/v1.0.3) to download the latest version of ElectrOS for your operating system.
 2. **Install**: Open the downloaded file and follow the installation instructions.
 3. **Launch ElectrOS**: Once installed, launch ElectrOS and log in with your Elemento credentials.